Varsity Tennis CenterCAPACITY: Indoor 632; Outdoor 600

 The indoor facility -- named the Preston Robert Tisch Building after the late New York Giants owner and a prime contributor to the facility -- accommodates eight indoor courts.
 Each court is located 20 feet apart with 24 feet from baseline to curtain.
 The clean lines of the reflective ceiling and the uniformity of the lighting are textbook examples of indoor court lighting.
 Using 16 lights per court, the facility lighting produces an average of 165 foot-candles, more than average to host television coverage.
 These characteristics were key in earning the indoor courts the prestigious "Court of the Year Award" in 2000 presented by Tennis Industry magazine.
-The indoor building also contains coaches' offices, meeting rooms, training and locker facilities for the teams and the public, and a museum portraying the storied history of Michigan tennis.
+The indoor building also contains coaches' offices, meeting rooms, training and locker facilities for the teams, and a museum portraying the storied history of Michigan tennis.

 The outdoor facility is named after William Clay Ford, a Michigan alumnus and owner/president of the NFL's Detroit Lions, who helped begin the fundraising campaign for the facility with a $1 million donation.
 The outdoor facility consists of 12 championship caliber courts with seating for 600 spectators.